-- Update invocations of /usr/sbin/mount commands (Required-IF, as of R13) - •Before R13: when using the above mount command with -o fsoptions option, that option was ignored for zFS if the -t option was not used to specify the file system type. - •As of R13: it will not be ignored in the same situation, which may lead to a mount failure or mounted with unintended results. - •Use the -t option if you want to keep the -o fsoptions .
-If the file system is zFS, make sure the -o fsoptions is valid for zFS. - Update invocations of /usr/sbin/unmount commands (Required-IF, as of R13) - •Before R13: if a path name was specified when using the above unmount comment, the path name could be a) any file or directory in the file system, or, b) the mount point of a file system. - •As of R13: when this command is issued, only the mount point can be specified for the path name. - •Change to only specify mount points for the path name, or use -m for "classic" behavior.
+- •Before R13: when using the shell mount command with -o fsoptions option, that option was ignored for zFS if the -t option was not used to specify the file system type. - •As of R13: it will not be ignored in the same situation, which may lead to a mount failure or the file system mounted with unintended results. - •Use the -t option if you want to keep the -o fsoptions .
+If the file system is zFS, make sure the -o fsoptions is valid for zFS. - Update invocations of /usr/sbin/unmount commands (Required-IF, as of R13) - •Before R13: if a path name was specified when using the shell unmount command, the path name could be a) any file or directory in the file system, or, b) the mount point of a file system. - •As of R13: when this command is issued, only the mount point can be specified for the path name. - •Change to only specify a mount point for the path name, or use -m for "classic" behavior.